Pre-Congress Workshops

 Data Processing for SPA/ Subtomographic Averaging

-Session chair: Steve Ludtke (USA), Sjors Scheres (UK)
+Scientific Organisers: Steve Ludtke and Sjors Scheres

 Cryo-electron microscopy single particle analysis (SPA) and electron tomography have recently become mainstream, but newcomers to the field often encounter challenges in the use of available software tools.
 In this workshop, we will discuss the current state-of-the-art image processing programs, including emerging software tools for analyzing molecular flexibility in SPA and the imaging of macromolecules in-situ via subtomogram averaging.
 Instead of running a full tutorial on a single program, we will explain the rationale for selecting among available methods for specific questions and provide the background and skills to confidently get started with existing tutorials.